 Transfer Credit Students who have previously earned a M.A. in Ministry degree at HIU may pursue the M.Div. degree and may receive up to 36 units toward completion of the M.Div. degree.
-Students must have achieved a minimum grade point average of "B" in all M.A. coursework that qualifies for use in the M.Div. program, and only courses which fulfill the current M.Div. degree requirements will be applied toward the degree.
+Students must have achieved minimum grades of "B" in all M.A. coursework that qualifies for use in the M.Div. program, and only courses which fulfill the current M.Div. degree requirements will be applied toward the degree.
 Students may not earn the M.Div. degree first and then apply for admission to the M.A. in Ministry program.
 However, students who have first earned the M.A. could then also earn the M.Div. degree.

-For students who have prior theological training, upon approval from the chair of the graduate ministry program, students may substitute an elective for a required course if they have previously taken the course in another program.
-All but a maximum of 24-35 units for a master's degree or credential must be completed at HIU.
+Students who have prior theological training, upon approval from the chair of the graduate ministry program, may substitute an elective for a required course if they have previously taken the course in another program.
+At least two-thirds of all units required for a HIU master's degree must be completed at HIU.